rust-lang/rustdoc-types/README.md

 [Docs](https://docs.rs/rustdoc-types/latest/rustdoc_types/)

-This crate contains the type definiions for rustdoc's currently-unstable `--output-format=json` flag.
+This crate contains the type definitions for rustdoc's currently-unstable `--output-format=json` flag.
 They can be deserialized with `serde-json` from the output of `cargo +nightly rustdoc -- --output-format json -Z unstable-options`: